sagemath/trac_to_gh/Issue 5006.md

 # Issue 5006: the hg script installed by install_script() does not pass parameters correctly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5006

 Original creator: mabshoff